TsaiKoga/chatroom/README.md

     rackup private_pub.ru -s thin -E production

 Add User to the Message:
-Just add a migration and show user's name in message\_helper.rb
+Just add a migration and add your code to show user's name in message\_helper.rb

 		rails g migration add_user_id_to_messages